 This can be caused by a variety of issues – a thermostat problem, low water pressure or lack of flow.

 What to do: Check pressure and thermostat as suggested above.
-If adjusting the thermostat, bleeding the radiators and/or re-pressurising the system fail, call a professional boiler engineer.
+If adjusting the thermostat, bleeding the radiators and/or re-pressurising the system fails, call a professional boiler engineer.

 Are you having boiler problems?

-The best way to deal with any boiler problems is proactively.
-Insuring your heating system or boiler with our Blue+ Heating Protect or Boiler Protect plans can save a lot of money and stress in the long run.
+The best way to deal with any boiler problems is to be proactive.
+Ensuring your heating system or boiler with our Boiler Protect plans can save a lot of money and stress in the long run.
 You can also find out more about boiler servicing, boiler repair on our gas boilers pages.